raspberrypilearning/turtle-snowflakes/en/step_8.md

   ```python
   def branch():
   ```
 - Remove the code for the parallelogram snowflake loops.
-Add the following code inside the `branch` function:
+Add the following code indented inside the `branch` function:

   ```python
     for i in range(3):